HulkMeyer/example/readme.md

 Hello!

-Making changeds trying to work through branching
+Working through second branch operations and trying to understand this